20,041 Shares in The Southern Company (NYSE:SO) Bought by Robbins Farley LLC

-Robbins Farley LLC acquired a new position in The Southern Company (NYSE:SO) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund acquired 20,041 shares of the utilities provider’s stock, valued at approximately $1,231,000.
+Robbins Farley LLC purchased a new position in The Southern Company (NYSE:SO) in the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm purchased 20,041 shares of the utilities provider’s stock, valued at approximately $1,231,000.

+In other news, CEO Stephen E. Kuczynski sold 2,500 shares of The Southern stock in a transaction dated Wednesday, February 10th.
+The stock was sold at an average price of $61.00, for a total transaction of $152,500.00.
+Following the transaction, the chief executive officer now directly owns 66,127 shares of the company’s stock, valued at approximately $4,033,747.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Over the last ninety days, insiders have sold 7,500 shares of company stock worth $454,000.
+Insiders own 0.39% of the company’s stock.

+The Southern (NYSE:SO) last announced its earnings results on Wednesday, February 17th.
+The utilities provider reported $0.47 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.42 by $0.05.
+The Southern had a return on equity of 10.08% and a net margin of 15.80%.
+The business had revenue of $5.12 billion for the quarter, compared to analysts’ expectations of $5.07 billion.
+During the same period last year, the firm posted $0.27 earnings per share.
+As a group, equities research analysts anticipate that The Southern Company will post 3.19 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 8th.
-Stockholders of record on Tuesday, February 16th were issued a $0.64 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, March 8th.
+Stockholders of record on Tuesday, February 16th were given a dividend of $0.64 per share.
 The ex-dividend date of this dividend was Friday, February 12th.
-This represents a $2.56 dividend on an annualized basis and a dividend yield of 4.11%.
-The Southern’s payout ratio is 82.32%.
+This represents a $2.56 dividend on an annualized basis and a dividend yield of 4.09%.
+The Southern’s payout ratio is currently 82.32%.

-In related news, CEO Stephen E. Kuczynski sold 2,500 shares of the stock in a transaction on Wednesday, February 10th.
-The shares were sold at an average price of $61.00, for a total transaction of $152,500.00.
-Following the transaction, the chief executive officer now owns 66,127 shares of the company’s stock, valued at approximately $4,033,747.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Insiders sold a total of 7,500 shares of company stock valued at $454,000 in the last ninety days.
-0.39% of the stock is owned by corporate insiders.

-Several research analysts have commented on the company.
-Scotiabank upgraded The Southern from a “sector perform” rating to an “outperform” rating and raised their target price for the stock from $66.00 to $75.00 in a research note on Tuesday, December 15th.
-Bank of America raised shares of The Southern from a “neutral” rating to a “buy” rating and set a $64.00 price objective for the company in a research note on Tuesday, January 19th.
-Credit Suisse Group upgraded shares of The Southern from a “neutral” rating to an “outperform” rating and increased their target price for the stock from $61.00 to $68.00 in a research note on Monday, March 1st.
-Wells Fargo & Company boosted their price target on shares of The Southern from $67.00 to $71.00 and gave the company an “overweight” rating in a research report on Wednesday.
-Finally, Morgan Stanley increased their price objective on The Southern from $55.00 to $57.00 and gave the stock an “underweight” rating in a research report on Thursday, March 25th.
-Three equities research analysts have rated the stock with a sell rating, two have issued a hold rating and ten have given a buy rating to the company.
-The company currently has an average rating of “Hold” and a consensus price target of $64.60.
+SO has been the subject of several recent analyst reports.
+Zacks Investment Research raised The Southern from a “hold” rating to a “buy” rating and set a $63.00 price target for the company in a research report on Thursday, January 14th.
+Mizuho lifted their price target on The Southern from $52.00 to $57.00 and gave the stock an “underperform” rating in a research report on Thursday, March 18th.
+Scotiabank raised The Southern from a “sector perform” rating to an “outperform” rating and lifted their price target for the stock from $66.00 to $75.00 in a research report on Tuesday, December 15th.
+Credit Suisse Group raised The Southern from a “neutral” rating to an “outperform” rating and lifted their price target for the stock from $61.00 to $68.00 in a research report on Monday, March 1st.
+Finally, KeyCorp lowered their price target on The Southern from $66.00 to $65.00 and set an “overweight” rating for the company in a research report on Tuesday, January 12th.
+Three research analysts have rated the stock with a sell rating, two have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $64.60.

 About The Southern